FEATURED EVENTS IN VANCOUVER

 West 16th Avenue from Point Grey to UBC

 Ever get an eerie feeling while heading to campus?
-And no, not just because you didn’t study enough for a midterm.
+And no, not just because you didn’t study for a midterm.

 Local folklore claims that a hitchhiker was accidentally killed in the 1960s.
 Now her ghost enters the backseat of vehicles driving along the road, leaves a slip of paper with the UBC Library’s address on it, and vanishes.